 If you keep in mind these few important elements, and watch out for the pitfalls, this model is very flexible and resilient.
-You can use it with one other person as you wait for the bus or work out at the gym, it can frame the conversation of a few friends over coffee, or it can form the agenda for a more formal meeting.
+You can use it with one other person as you visit on the phone or in a chat-box as you wait for an online meeting to start.
+It can frame the conversation of a few friends who have gotten together online to break isolation, or it can form the agenda for a more formal meeting.

 Try incorporating #2 into your life and please let us know how it goes!

 You’re not in this alone.
 Keep sharing!
 Keep loving!

 Want to get helpful articles like this in your mailbox?
 Sign up

 En Español!
 Finding Steady Ground in Spanish (Buscando terreno firme): es.findingsteadyground.com.
 Por favor comparta con otras personas!

 Missed the introductory e-mail on Commitment #1?
 Find it here.

 Thanks for continuing to share Finding Steady Ground via facebook, twitter, or flyer in PDF or Word.